ruby-hyperloop/ruby-hyperloop.io/source/docs/components/javascript-components.html.md

 ## Auto Import

-If you use a lot of libraries and are using a Javascript tool chain with Webpack, having to import the libraries in both HyperReact and Webpack is redundant and just hard work.
+If you use a lot of libraries and are using a Javascript tool chain with Webpack, having to import the libraries in both Hyperloop and Webpack is redundant and just hard work.

-Instead you can opt-in for *auto importing* Javascript components into HyperReact as you need them.
+Instead you can opt-in for *auto importing* Javascript components into Hyperloop as you need them.
 Simply `require hyper-react/auto-import` immediately after you `require hyper-react`.

 For example typically you might have this: